 The focus on banking is wise in addressing the long-term problems with Britain’s economy that led to the 2008 crash (something Osborne has seemingly side-lined).
 The difficulty will be translating cost of living rhetoric into policy, especially when the chancellor is making canny political moves like boosting the minimum wage.

 Another worry with today’s speech is this: come Sunday, will people be talking about banking reform or the chancellor’s minimum wage announcement?
 Probably neither, but you get the idea.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.